 When will my monthly education allowance be deposited?

 If you have been approved for a monthly education allowance then it is directly deposited to your bank account by the last Friday of each sponsorship month.
-Any problems with your file at the PSCU may result in the deposit being delayed.
-Keep in touch with our Education Counsellor to make sure everything is okay.
+Any problems with your file at PSSSS may result in the deposit being delayed.
+Keep in touch with our Education Navigator to make sure everything is okay.

 How do I opt-out of an optional health insurance plan, and where can I access information on the non-insured health benefits?

-Only mandatory tuition and mandatory student fees are covered in approved tuition assistance through PSCU.
+Only mandatory tuition and mandatory student fees are covered in approved tuition assistance through PSSSS.
 Avoid charges for optional student fees by opting out at the start of the semester.
 Check with your institution on when fees are applied and the deadlines for opting out.
 First Nations and Inuit Health Branch works with First Nations and Inuit communities, other Health Canada branches, and federal government departments to provide health programs and services.
-Non-Insured Health Benefits (NIHB) The Non-Insured Health Benefits Program (NIHB) provides a range of health related goods and services to eligible beneficiaries who are status Indians, recognized Inuit and recognized Innu people in Canada.
-The NIHB Program offers specific health related benefits not provided by other agencies such as provincial and territorial health plans or other third party plans.
+Non-Insured Health Benefits (NIHB) The Non-Insured Health Benefits Program (NIHB) provides a range of health-related goods and services to eligible beneficiaries who are status Indians, recognized Inuit and recognized Innu people in Canada.
+The NIHB Program offers specific health-related benefits not provided by other agencies such as provincial and territorial health plans or other third party plans.
 These benefits include vision and dental care, medical transportation, drugs, medical supplies and equipment and others.
-Visit www.hc-sc.gc.ca/fnihb/nihb.htm to access more information.
+Visit https://www.canada.ca/en/health-canada/services/non-insured-health-benefits-first-nations-inuit.html to access more information.